upamanyudas/upamanyudas.github.io/_posts/work/2015-09-27-zoo-portraits.markdown

   </div>
 </div>
 <br>

-A short trip with a friend to Mominpore, on 21st Sep, led to the quick trip to the [Alipore Zoological Gardens](http://www.kolkatazoo.in/), Kolkata.
+A short trip with a friend to Mominpore, on 21st September, led to the quick trip to the Alipore Zoological Gardens, Kolkata.
 It was a rainy day.
 The people we met, to ask for directions, on the road we took from Mominpore laughed at the idea of visiting the zoo in the rains.
 But I must tell you, that it was a experience worth having.
-Most of the animals were out from their enclosures, exept the rhino.
-And the cerry on the top were the kings.
-Both the lion and the tiger, came near the pools, to pose for my camera.
+Most of the animals were out from their enclosures, except the rhino.
+And the cherry on the top were the kings.
+Both the lion and the tiger, came near the open-enclosure's boundary, to pose for my camera.

+I am, generally, a person, who studies a lot before trying out something new, somehow, handling a camera is not one of them.
+But, this time photographing animals, I experienced a new joy.
+If I would have been a photographer, it would be wildlife.

-Here are some photos I took on the trip.
-Please give me feedback.
+Here are the selected 9 photographs (out of 245) I took in the Zoo.
+This is the Asiatic Lion.

+Do give feedback.

 P.S.
 For curious souls, the gallery is built using my [Galarie.css](http://upamanyu.in/galarie-css/).